 It’s interesting that r&b has become my genre of choice in 2020.
 I’ve always been into the 90s, but it’s only natural that I came around to the new stuff, as soul in general is the one thing that influences all my taste in music.

 My favorite way of keeping tabs on new soul is by following the genre on Bandcamp and this thread at Okayplayer.
 In both places, you tend to get more off-the-radar, indie projects that you otherwise might not hear.
 Spotify’s Discover Weekly has also been a godsend for finding new music.

 The soul tradition solidified in the 60s has carried on to the present, expressing the same spirit through a different palette of sounds.
-And there are a lot of interesting things happening in the soul music sphere, sonically and conceptually.
+And there are a lot of great things happening in the soul, sonically and conceptually.

 Without further adieu, and in no particular order except for #1…